jakobottar/beer-explorer/process.md

 Processing this massive amount of data will be a challenge.
 The dataset is fairly large, it had to be split into 4 different `.csv` files, each around 50 Mb to fit into GitHub.
 Together these take about 5 sec to simply read into a webpage.

 We plan on removing data that are too small to be relevant or useful, such as beers with only one or very few reviews, as well as removing attributes that are not useful such as user IDs.

+A significant amount of the data will be pre-processed in R, to allow for quicker load and update times.

 Another challenge the data will present is that of location.
 Since we are only provided with a brewery name, we will either have to manually collect data for the largest/best/most relevant breweries or build in some method of retrieving that data from Google Maps or something.